Agape Bible Study

 Answer: The image clusters vividly picture the relationship Yahweh desires to have with mankind as one in which He takes the initiative in showering His beloved ones with all they could ever desire or need.
 In turn, He asks that His people respond to His love by entering into a Covenant relationship with Him and by submitting in obedience to the restraints He has placed on them--restraints which will enable them to become the holy people He has called them to be--people who will be ready to be used for the work He wants them to do.

-Question: If Yahweh is the All True Loving God how could He bring the harsh judgments that fell on the Old Covenant Church like the destruction and exile of Israel in 722BC and the destruction of Jerusalem and the Temple in 587/6BC that resulted in the bitterness and suffering of the people taken into the Babylonian exile?
+Questions for group discussion: If Yahweh is the All True and Loving God how could He bring the harsh judgments that fell on the Old Covenant Church like the destruction and exile of Israel in 722BC and the destruction of Jerusalem and the Temple in 587/6BC that resulted in the bitterness and suffering of the people taken into the Babylonian exile?
+If God is completely in control of the cosmos as the Church teaches then how can He allow pain and suffering to destroy the lives of the children He has created?

-Answer: The Old Testament clearly teaches that God is merciful and loving but even though He loves us just as we are—when we are deep in sin He loves us too much to leave us that way.
-Punishment is always meant to be redemptive—punishment is meant to bring the sinner back into communion with the Father.
-The painful truth is that sin hurts living things—sin hurts the wicked as well as the innocent, but God does promise the innocent who suffer that they will have justice, if not in this world in the next.
+Answer: The Old Testament clearly teaches that God is merciful and loving but even though He loves us just as we are-when we are deep in sin He loves us too much to leave us that way.
+When God allows our sins to bring us pain and suffering He is calling us away from sin and back into fellowship with Him.
+Unfortunately, sin not only brings eventual pain to the perpetrator but sin also harms the lives of the innocent.
+God loves us enough to allow us to exercise our free will in choosing to love Him or to reject Him by rejecting the commandments He gave us to ensure our health and protection in a world damaged by sin.
+Punishment is always meant to be redemptive-punishment is meant to bring the sinner back into communion with the Father, but the painful truth is that sin hurts living things-sin hurts the wicked as well as the innocent.
+However God in His mercy sent His Son to unite with us in our suffering through the suffering He endured on the Cross, and God does promise the innocent who suffer that they will have justice, if not in this world in the next.

-Question: Why is it that the books of the Old Testament Prophets only promise restoration?
-When does true restoration of the Old Covenant Church to God take place?
+Question: Why is it that the books of the Old Testament Prophets only promise the restoration of God's Covenant people?
+When does true restoration of the Old Covenant Church back into full communion with God take place?

-Question: What is the significance of the title “Son of man” in the Gospels and what is the reaction of the High Priest during Jesus’ trial before the Sanhedrin when he uses this title for Himself when referring Daniel 7:13-14?
+Question: What is the significance of the title "Son of man" in the Gospels and what is the reaction of the High Priest during Jesus' trial before the Jewish law court known as the Sanhedrin when He uses this title, "the Son of man", for Himself when referring to the passage in Daniel 7:13-14?
 See Matthew 26:63-66.

-Answer: “Son of man” is Jesus’ favorite title for Himself [He uses this title at least 40 times in the Gospels].
-When Jesus refers to Daniel 7:13 during His trial, the High Priest immediately rents his clothes and declares that Jesus has blasphemed, a crime punishable by death under the Sinai Covenant.
-The High Priest Caiaphas understands that Jesus is claiming this passage for Himself and therefore that He is claiming to be the divine Messiah.
+Answer: The messianic title "Son of man" will become Jesus' favorite title for Himself.
+This title appears 70 times in the Synoptic Gospels and 12 times in the Gospel of John.
+When Jesus refers to the "Son of man" messianic passage in Daniel 7:13 during His trial, the High Priest immediately rents his clothes and declares that Jesus has blasphemed, a crime punishable by death under the Sinai Covenant.
+The High Priest Caiaphas understands that Jesus is claiming this passage for Himself and is therefore claiming to be the "divine Messiah" of Daniel's vision.
 See Matthew 26:63-66; Mark 14:61-62; Luke 21:27.

 Question: What similarities do you see between Daniel 7:13-14 and Acts 1:9?

-Answer: In both visions a “son of man”, one who has the appearance of a man, is taken up into the Glory Cloud to heaven.
-The Daniel passage adds the information that this “son of man” who is a king is presented to a figure that Bible scholars both ancient and modern have identified as Yahweh.
-We know from the Gospels and Acts that Jesus ascended to the right hand of the Father and therefore Acts presents the same image of Jesus Ascension as the vision in Daniel.
+Answer: In both visions a "son of man", one who has the appearance of a man, is taken up into the Glory Cloud to heaven.
+The Daniel passage adds the information that this "son of man" who is a king is presented to a figure that Bible scholars both ancient and modern have identified as Yahweh: "the Ancient of Days".
+We know from the Gospels and Acts that Jesus ascended in a cloud to the right hand of the Father and therefore Acts presents the same image of Jesus' Ascension as the vision in Daniel.

 For these questions please refer to the Chart of symbolic images of the Prophets found at the end of this study: